Sometimes I feel overwhelmed with everything and I don’t feel like I can discuss it with my line manager. Who can I turn to and where can I get help?

 NABS also run a number of events throughout the year that give advertising and media practitioners the tools they need to deal with stress in a positive and productive way.
 These include:

-Check them out on the NABs website.
+Check them out at NABs.
 Many agencies are fully paid up members of NABS so you may be able to access their full offering.

 Other support is also available to you.
 You may feel like you can’t talk to your line manager but he/she has a role to play in your wellbeing along with your HR team.
 You may be also fortunate to have a buddy and or a mentor that you can confide in.
 If you don’t have one, you may want to request or find one.
 Check to see if your agency has an Employee Assistance programme which may offer counselling support.
 You may find your Private Medical insurance may also offer some provision.
 Do some digging.